 Addressing Nutrient Deficiencies to Improve Sleep Quality

 Oftentimes, nutrient deficiencies are at the root of our inability to achieve quality sleep.
 As such, testing for and supplementing with the right nutrients, can make a big difference.
-The most common nutrient deficiencies I see in Hashimoto’s that affect sleep include:

 - Ferritin – In some cases, low iron/ferritin levels can cause insomnia, as well as restless leg syndrome (which can contribute to difficulty falling asleep), in those who have iron-deficient anemia.
-Common symptoms of ferritin deficiency include fatigue, dizziness, headaches, weakness, ringing in your ears, irritability, leg pains, and shortness of breath.
+[26] Common symptoms of ferritin deficiency include fatigue, dizziness, headaches, weakness, ringing in your ears, irritability, leg pains, and shortness of breath.
 Low levels of ferritin can also be the cause of frequent night wakings.
 OptiFerin-C contains ferritin and has helped many of my clients boost their ferritin levels.
-Ester-C, a natural, water soluble version of vitamin C, is added to increase its intestinal absorption.
+Ester-C, a natural, water-soluble version of vitamin C, is added to increase its intestinal absorption.
 When I was pregnant, I found myself emotional, restless, and having trouble sleeping.
 In addition, I had MAJOR burger cravings!
 It turned out that I had a ferritin deficiency, and getting my ferritin levels normalized (using intravenous iron) helped me alleviate all of the above symptoms.

 - Dose: 5000 mcg, sublingually, daily for 10 days; then 5000 mcg, once per week, for 4 weeks; then 5000 mcg monthly for maintenance